nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 The pipeline I have developed consists of 6 steps.

-First I read the image and converted it to grayscale.
+* First I read the image and converted it to grayscale.

 ![alt text][gray]

+* Gaussian blur is applied to grayscaled image.

+* The edges are detected using canny edge detection algorithm.

+![alt text]: ./md%20resources/solidWhiteRight_canny.jpg

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...